Top 3 Retrospective Facilitation Techniques In Scrum

 1. the 4 L’s retrospective technique👍

-One of the most effective retrospective techniques in Scrum are the 4 L's: Liked, Learned, Lacked, and Longed For.
+One of the most effective retrospective techniques in Scrum is the 4 L’s: Liked, Learned, Lacked, and Longed For.
 By categorizing feedback into these four areas, teams can constructively discuss their experiences and feelings.

 The retrospective with the 4 L’s allows each participant to contribute to all aspects of the sprint evaluation, making it a comprehensive tool for retrospective facilitation techniques.